renogomez/cc-2019-research-msk/README.md

 Source: [Sabri Skhiri, Euranova](https://euranova.eu)

-Going back to the microservice architecture explored at the beginning of this document, the following figure represents the same system orchestrated using Kafka as streaming platform:
+Going back to the microservice system explored at the beginning of this document, the following figure represents the same system orchestrated using Kafka as streaming platform:

 ![kafka-APIs](img/07-architecturewithkafka.png)

+ The ability to decouple producers and consumers using an event log as an intermediate layer allows the [service choreography](https://en.wikipedia.org/wiki/Service_choreography):

+With this architecture many components can subscribe to events stored in the event log and react to them asynchronously.

+> "Dancers dance following a global scenario without a single point of control"

-Is important to notice here that a **message queue** allows  to **scale processing** of data over multiple consumer’s instances that process the data.
+At this point, it is important to remember the communication patterns involved in Kafka.
+Notice  that a **message queue** allows  to **scale processing** of data over multiple consumer’s instances that process the data.
 Unfortunately, once a message is consumed from the queue the message is not available anymore for others consumers that may be interested in the same message. **Publisher/subscriber** in contrast **does not scale processing** but it allows you to **broadcast each message** to a list of subscribers, enabling the capacity to connect new client applications to the same data source.

 Kafka offers a mix of those two messaging models: **Kafka** publishes messages in topics that **broadcast** all the **messages to** different **consumer groups**.
 The **consumer group acts** as a **message queue** that **divides** up **processing** over all the members of a group.

 ### Use cases

+#####___ TODO: Link examples of real applications for each case____

+Kafka is being used in many different application domains.
+Here are some of them:

-- **Real-time web and log analytics:** How the website performs and how the users interact.
+- **Real-time web and log analytics:** How the web application performs and how the users interact with it.
-- **Messaging:** Some companies use Kafka as a buffer to communicate.
+- **Messaging:** Some companies use Kafka as a buffer to communicate different applications.
 - **Transaction and event sourcing:** Gathering transactions from multiple data sources to maintain the consistency and traceability of such transactions.
 - **Decoupled microservices:** Popular data store for micro services.
 - **Streaming ETL:** Ingest and transform data to deliver info to other systems in _real time_.

 Some companies using Kafka:

-#############Mention the use cases############
+#####___ TODO: Redact the use cases____

 ![kafka-APIs](./img/08-usecase-static.png)